graemetlloyd/ProjectWhalehead/Outline.md

 This is particularly important in phylogenetics, where we are estimating lineage divergences that occurred tens or hundreds of millions of years ago.
 We do this from scarce, and likely biased data, using models that may or may not adequately capture reality.
 To responsibly present a solution under these conditions must mean incorporating uncertainty in that solution.
 It is prudent to avoid using a single point estimate summary of a posterior sample, whether a summary tree or an average value computed across several trees.
-[HARD AGREE ON ALL OF THIS]

 The authors of this work are not immune to using a point estimate of topology from a posterior sample to compare to a point estimate of a parsimony topology (see Wright and Hillis 2014).
+In some cases, this is a pragmatic choice, given that consensus summaries are common lin the literature.
 But the properties of a Bayesian analysis are different than a parsimony analysis.
 A Bayesian analysis represents solutions that are plausible under a model.
 A parsimony analysis, on the other hand, pre-filters trees by whether or not they are the best under the maximum parsimony criterion.